KhizarJamshaidIqbal/ResNet_Models/README.md

 # ResNet_Models

--Achieve Validation accuracy for these Models(That Represent that is the Higest Accuracy on these Models)
+- Achieve Validation accuracy for these Models(That Represent that is the Highest Accuracy on these Models)
   - ResNet50
     - Validation Accuracy = 14
   - ResNet50V2